Abhishek-Mallick/Abhishek-Mallick/README.md

 - 👨🏽‍💻 I’m currently a CSE Undergrad student at KIIT

+- 💻 Currently working as an SEP intern at [JP Morgan Chase & Co.](https://www.jpmorgan.com/global)

-- 🌱 I’m currently learning DevOps - ☸  Kubernetes ☸
+- I'm currently learning SpringBoot 🍃 and exploring the DevOps realm ☸

 - 📫 How to reach me: **mallickabhishek97@gmail.com**